 I'm a parent, and birthday parties stress me out.

-Ironically, it’s not the idea of having 10 screaming 7-year-olds in my house that gives me the most anxiety: it's the gifts.
+It's not the idea of having ten screaming 7-year-olds in my house that gives me the most anxiety: it's the gifts.

-- Reduce our own stress that comes from the clutter of having to many plastic items laying around our home
+Reduce our own stress that comes from the clutter of having too many plastic items laying around our home

 It felt like a risk: we were all a bit uneasy about it.
 My daughter wasn't sure it would be as much "fun."
 My wife and I were worried about the kids and parents misinterpreting our intent.

 The result? it was a total success: parents called to thank us, kids made the most beautiful cards, and our daughter had an amazing party.
 She is now saving her "birthday money" for something (that we hope) will be of high quality and use for her.